Ultimate Guide to Wall Texture Design for Living Room and Hall Walls

 How Light, Texture, and Colour Work Together in Living Room Walls?

-Here's something people often forget: wall texture designs for living room changes how light behaves in a room.
+Here's something people often forget: wall texture designs for the hall changes how light behaves in a room.
 A simple matte wall looks completely different when textured.
 Shadows fall in unexpected places, which adds dimension.
 A sponge-textured wall near a window might cast soft, scattered shadows throughout the day.
 That alone can make your living room feel more dynamic.

 And the colour you pick changes everything.
 Light colours bring out texture more.
 Dark colours soften it.
 If you’re going for darker walls, try using lighter tiles from Simpolo Tiles and Bathware's Armonia range for balance.
 That way, the room doesn’t end up feeling smaller or too intense.